ChibiOS/ChibiOS/testhal/STM32/STM32F4xx/USB_CDC/readme.txt

 ** TARGET **

-The demo runs on an Olimex STM32-E407 board.
+The demo runs on both Olimex STM32-E407 or STM32F4-Discovery boards, just change the board reference in the Makefile.

 ** The Demo **